 We often make decisions influenced by the presentation of the information.
 Is the glass half-full or half-empty?
-Framing is used often in risky investment situations.
+Framing is often used in risky investment situations.
 Therefore, it may all come down to the presentation of facts and how it is received.
-For example, when company management release earnings results to the public, they can provide either option:
+For example, when company management release earnings result to the public, they can provide either option:

 Option 1: “In Q2, our earnings per share (EPS) were $1.72, versus expectations of $1.75.”